madaam99/FinanicalFraudClassification/README.md

 # FinanicalFraudClassification
-Project to classify financial fraud
+Project for classifying financial fraud
+Dataset used for this project: https://www.kaggle.com/datasets/ealaxi/paysim1